-The Project will not impact any wells along the Segment 9 Project Corridor.
-All residences outside of the public water service are assumed to be served by private well water supplies.
-The Certificate Holders performed a review of geospatial data to locate potential private and municipal wells within 200 and 400 feet of the alignment, respectively.
-Specifically, publicly available NYSDEC wells (dated August 2022) will be field located, as applicable and proximal to the LOW, prior to construction.
-To the greatest extent possible, the Contractor will limit refueling operations at least 200 feet from residences/wells along the route.
+A review of publicly available water district maps for each municipality that Segment 9 occurs within was performed.
+For any portions of Segment 9 not within a water district, a review of the publicly available NYSDEC well data was performed.
+One well was found to be within 200 feet of Segment 9 of the Project and is shown on the Plan and Profiles (Appendix C, Sheet C-110).
+Out of an abundance of caution, to the greatest extent possible, the Contractor will limit refueling operations at least 200 feet from residences along the route.
 Refueling of vehicles within 200 feet may occur following implementation of the necessary BMPs (e.g., secondary containment around stationary equipment, drip pans utilized during refueling and routine maintenance operations, and absorbent pad wrapped nozzles to catch drips from refueling) outlined in CC 114(g).
+Secondary containment shall be used to prevent leaks or spills from reaching the environment and to contain spills until they can be cleaned up and is further discussed in Section 5.3.1.

 Use of herbicides is not planned during construction.
-Generally, herbicides will not be applied within 100 feet of any public water supply (reservoirs and wellheads) or any private well-head of which Certificate Holders have actual knowledge.
-Applicators shall reference maps that indicate treatment areas, and wetland and adjacent area boundaries, prior to treating (CC83).
+During operations and maintenance (O&M) activities after construction, herbicides will not be applied within 100 feet of any public water supply (reservoirs and wellheads) or any private well-head of which Certificate Holders have actual knowledge(CC 83).
+A separate O&M plan will be developed by the Certificated Holders with further detail.